English Greek Yoghurt (1 Cup) and Berries (1 Cup)

 Mindful Eating

-Eat slowly and savor each bite, which can help in better digestion and glucose control.
+Eat slowly and savor each bite, which can help with digestion and glucose management.

 Discover